 Although every client has unique needs, the following issues often arise in Florida family law cases.

 - Contested vs. uncontested divorce: First, we will determine if your divorce is contested or uncontested.
 If you and your spouse can agree on everything, I will help you file for a simplified dissolution when there are no children and no assets in the marriage.
 A contested divorce will address child custody and support, visitation and time sharing, distribution of marital assets and liabilities, spousal support and insurance.

 - Distribution of Property: The Florida equitable distribution statute provides that in dissolution proceedings the court shall set apart to each spouse their non-marital assets and liabilities, and shall distribute between the parties the marital assets and liabilities in such portions as are equitable.
 The property must all be distributed equitably, but not necessarily equally.

-- Alimony can be awarded to either spouse temporarily through the dissolution process, in a lump sum, in periodic payments, for a fixed number of years or permanently.
+- Alimony can be awarded to either spouse temporarily through the dissolution process in the state of Florida, in a lump sum, in periodic payments, for a fixed number of years or permanently.
 Alimony is mainly based on the duration of the marriage and a showing of the spouse’s need for financial support and the other’s ability to pay.

-- High asset cases and military divorces present unique issues that require the assistance of an experienced attorney.
+- High asset cases can be complex in Northwest Florida which require the assistance of an experienced Florida divorce attorney.